Tuesday, 12 February 2019

 The salient features of this temple are….

 This Kashi Vishweshwara Temple is a stellate planned structure.
 The sanctum is on a 2 feet raised jagati.
-The exquisitely carved molding are on the ceiling of entrance porch.
-It is an ekakuta temple and has short vesara vimana.
+The exquisitely carved molding is on the ceiling of the entrance porch.
+It is an ekakuta temple and has a short vesara vimana.
 It has a garbhagriha, sukanasi, navrang and mukha mantapa, which is completely missing today.
 However the whole temple was in ruins, presently it is being restored to its original form by the Archaeological Survey of India.

 INSCRIPTIONS